-Prerequisite: A- or better in English III or B- or better in AP Lang, and teacher recommendation In this college level literature course, students will hone their analytical thinking and writing skills through deep study of poetry and fiction.
-Class will be conducted in seminar format at a Harkness table, and students will be expected to participate actively in daily discussions.
+Prerequisite: A- or better in English III or B- or better in AP Language, and teacher recommendation In this college level literature course, students will hone their analytical thinking and writing skills through deep study of poetry and fiction.
+Class will be conducted in seminar format, and students will be expected to participate actively in daily discussions.
 Students will read challenging material and write frequently, both AP style in-class essays and more sustained revised papers.
-Specific summer reading with a corollary written assignment is required to prepare for the course, and must be completed for entrance to the course in the fall.
+Specific summer reading with a corollary written assignment is required.
 Students taking this course must take the corresponding national Advanced Placement Exam in May.
+Preparation for SAT is embedded.

-Please note that there is a fee set by the College Board and UConn for students taking this course.
+Please note that there is a fee set by the College Board for students taking this course.